sosreport/sos/README.md

 ```
 You can simply run from the git checkout now ==> Ex: sudo ./sosreport -a
+or if you only have python3 installed ==> sudo python3 ./sosreport -a
 to install locally (as root) ==> make install
 to build an rpm ==> make rpm
 ```